Vice Chair – Enterprise Architecture

 DepartmentInformation Technology

 Mayo Clinic is top-ranked in more specialties than any other care provider according to U.S. News & World Report.
-As we work together to put the needs of the patient first, we are also dedicated to our employees, investing in competitive compensation and
+As we work together to put the needs of the patient first, we are also dedicated to our employees, investing in competitive compensation and comprehensive benefit plans – to take care of you and your family, now and in the future.
+And with continuing education and advancement opportunities at every turn, you can build a long, successful career with Mayo Clinic.

-Benefits Highlights- Medical: Multiple plan options.
+- Medical: Multiple plan options.

 - Dental: Delta Dental or reimbursement account for flexible coverage.